 Create various Collections.

 Take the ability to save photos one step further by creating multiple Collections, or what is basically Instagram’s version of a Pinterest board.
 The most organized brides have one Pinterest board for dream wedding dresses, one for cakes, one for flowers, one for photo ideas, etc. You can do the same thing in Instagram!
 Make a separate Collection for each wedding detail to keep all of your saved photos nice and neat.
 Plus, it will make vendor meetings run smoothly since you can quickly show them inspiration that pertains to them.
-Type A brides, you can thank me later.
+Type A brides, you can thank us later.

 Reach out to vendors via DM.

 Social media is meant for just that…being social!
 Don’t be afraid to strike up a conversation!
-Vendors and brands love hearing from their followers, especially if you’re potentially interested in hiring them.
+Vendors and brands love hearing from their followers, especially if they’re potentially interested in hiring them.
 Tell them you love their work, ask them a question, or just say hey.
 Either way, use the direct message feature to start chatting with someone whose work resonates with you!

 Look for vendor credits.